 When analysing the data and outputs from these interactions and observations, we combine our human skills - led by our team of experienced social psychologists - and machines.
 The machines rely on the derivation of explicit rules to follow, but this is where the limitations creep in and why we combine the two.

 To use an example, if a verbatim response contains the word ‘sick’ it could be coded as negative.
 Yet in today’s parlance, ‘sick’ might also mean ‘awesome’ or ‘great’.
 Taking another example, if an image featured a bike with two wheels then the machine could be trained to tag it as ‘bike’.
 But what would the machine do if the two-wheeled item came out of a Kinder Egg?
 Should it be tagged as a bike or a toy?

-The machine buts up against its limitations and, as yet, can’t comprehend the multitude of ways of categorising artefacts, discourse and expressions.
-As we know, humans have a variety of ways of communicating emotion as well, including verbal and non-verbal forms, so the social scientists work kicks in aided, of course, by machines.
+The machine buts up against its limitations and, as yet, can’t comprehend the multitude of ways of categorising artifacts, discourse and expressions.
+As we know, humans have a variety of ways of communicating emotion as well, including verbal and non-verbal forms, so the social scientist's work kicks in aided, of course, by machines.

 Humans and machines in harmony

 Researchers, supported by the smartest (analytical and data collection) machines, give us the best chance of quickly unearthing the real meaning, human truths and stories that brands need to build on and communicate with.
 They are harmonious, supportive and complimentary when applied with integrity.
 Good research should never value one over the other, they should be seen as one.
 For researchers, strategists and marketers, this more efficient way of concluding human strategies is enabling more human-centred brands and interactions every day, and allowing us to explore with a greater speed and scale than was previously possible.
 Above all else, this new relationship is driving the organic growth of brands and is essential to the uncovering of human insight and creation of stories that brands can use to connect them to the modern mainstream.